 How Facebook's AR Filter ads look in newsfeeds

-Using a QR code for your AR Filter
+Using an Instagram QR code for your AR Filter

 When your AR Filter has been published, you’re given a URL which you can turn into a QR code.
 You can then share this QR code online, on physical materials like flyers and at events.
 And QR codes now work straight from iPhone and Android cameras - no app need.
 You just open your camera, point your phone at the QR code and a link will appear.